Jessica Fanzo

 Jessica Fanzo is an American scientist.
-She is a Professor of Climate and Director of the Food for Humanity Initiative at the Columbia Climate School.
-Prior to joining Columbia in July 2023, she was the Bloomberg Distinguished Professor of Global Food and Agriculture Policy and Ethics at the Johns Hopkins Berman Institute of Bioethics, the Bloomberg School of Public Health, and the Paul H. Nitze School of Advanced International Studies.
+She is the James Anderson Professor of Food Policy and Climate at the Johns Hopkins University's School of Advanced International Studies (SAIS) in Bologna Italy.
+Prior to joining Johns Hopkins, she was a Professor of Climate and Food and the Director of the Food for Humanity Initiative at the Columbia Climate School.
+From 2015 to 2023, she was the Bloomberg Distinguished Professor of Global Food and Agriculture Policy and Ethics at the Johns Hopkins Berman Institute of Bioethics, the Bloomberg School of Public Health, and the Paul H. Nitze School of Advanced International Studies.
 She was the first laureate of the Carasso Foundation’s Sustainable Diets Prize in 2012 for her research on sustainable food and diets for long-term human health.
 In 2024, Fanzo was elected a member of the National Academy of Sciences.

 Early life and education

 Fanzo earned her Bachelor of Science degree in Agriculture, Master's degree in Nutritional Sciences and an interdisciplinary PhD in Nutrition from the University of Arizona, and completed a Stephen I. Morse postdoctoral fellowship in Immunology at the College of Physicians and Surgeons at Columbia University.